dockstore/dockstore-documentation/docs/dictionary.rst

 *abbreviation for* Tool Registry Service

     A standardized :ref:`dict API`, created by the :ref:`dict GA4GH` Cloud Work Stream, that provides portable access to a registry of tools, workflows, and associated files.
-Each resource in a TRS registry is assigned a public ID that can be used to retrieve it.
+Every resource in a TRS registry has a public ID that can be used to retrieve it.
 Dockstore `provides <https://dockstore.org/api/static/swagger-ui/index.html#/GA4GH>`__ a TRS interface to its database.

 .. note:: This term as we define it here is associated with GA4GH and may have different definitions in other contexts.